2012

 Searching for water with Luna-Resurs

-Even with the best locations, the success in pinpointing lunar water was not guaranteed.
+Even with the best locations, success in pinpointing lunar water was not guaranteed.
 The resolution of the LEND is around 5-10 kilometers and the distribution of the ice could resemble Swiss cheese, with many holes probably invisible to the sensor, Basilevsky explained.
 “Luna-Resurs could still end up in a “hole,” but we hope it will not.”

 Upon its successful landing, Luna-Resurs would release a 15-kilogram Indian rover.
-Even though its role is mostly political, the small machine is expected to carry up to two kilograms of scientific gear.
+Even though its role is mostly political, the small machine was expected to carry up to two kilograms of scientific gear.
 It could be used to collect soil samples as far as dozens of meters away and carry them back to the lander for analysis by onboard instruments.
 Cameras onboard both rover and the lander would constantly monitor the operations of both vehicles.
 (434)

 Lunar ice drill